 Dutch Lap Design

 This style gives your house a traditional, almost log cabin-like appearance.
 It is a kind of siding made up of bigger panels that give the impression that two panels are attached.
 It lies flatter than conventional lap siding, is aesthetically pleasing, and is perhaps one of the most popular choices for horizontal siding orientations.
-Additionally, Dutch lap includes ridges in the siding that cast intriguing shadows and draw attention to the siding’s distinctive features.
+Additionally, the Dutch lap includes ridges in the siding that cast intriguing shadows and draw attention to the siding’s distinctive features.

 Traditional Lap Siding and Beaded Seam

 Traditional lap siding is a common choice for horizontal orientations.
-It is generally made from boards that are 6-inches or less in width, and the boards are overlapped by nailing the underside of one board underneath the bottom of the one placed on top of it.
+It is generally made from boards that are 6 inches or less in width, and the boards are overlapped by nailing the underside of one board underneath the bottom of the one placed on top of it.

 Traditional lap siding is reimagined in beaded seam siding, which has a V-shaped lip on the underside of each panel that coils under the panel to produce a contrast shadow appearance.
 Siding with beaded seams may help make the design more interesting and draw attention to the outside of your house.
 Beaded seam siding may produce a complex pattern down the side of your home and further customize the appearance.